mattgetgen/simdusfm/README.md

 # simdusfm
-A performant USFM parser accesible to all programming languages, operating systems, and architectures.
+A performant USFM parser accessible to all programming languages, operating systems, and architectures.